An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: An exact solution for binary equilibrium problems

 $\forall \ i \in I$

 In the following discussion, the optimal values of each player's binary and continuous decision variables in equilibrium and the compensation payments are denoted by~$\big(x_i^*,y_i^*,\zeta_i^*\big)_{i \in I}$.

-The key difference between the above problems is that problem~\ref{twostage:problem} solves an optimization problem while problem~\ref{model:overall:problem} solves for a non-cooperative equilibrium among all players.
-Thus, problem~\ref{twostage:problem} is constrained by general power market constraints while problem~\ref{model:overall:problem} has additional equilibrium constraints.
-Clearly, problem~\ref{model:overall:problem} is a restricted version of problem~\ref{twostage:problem} whenever there are no compensation payments or when the objective function does not include a penalty term (or regularizer)~\smash{$G\big((\zeta_i)_{i \in I}\big)$}.
+The key difference between the above mathematical programs is that problem~\eqref{twostage:problem} solves an optimization while problem~\eqref{model:overall:problem} solves for a non-cooperative equilibrium among all players.
+Thus, problem~\eqref{twostage:problem} is constrained by general power market constraints while problem~\eqref{model:overall:problem} has additional equilibrium constraints.
+Clearly, problem~\eqref{model:overall:problem} is a restricted version of problem~\eqref{twostage:problem} whenever there are no compensation payments or when the objective function does not include a penalty term~\smash{$G\big((\zeta_i)_{i \in I}\big)$}.

 The following two theorems formalize the idea that the social planner problem is a less constrained version of the binary equilibrium problem.
 First, we show that if the socially optimal outcome~$\big(x_i^\circ,y_i^\circ\big)_{i \in I}$ does not require any compensation payments, this solution (weakly) dominates the binary equilibrium outcome.
-Second, a similar argument can be made if profitable deviations exist in the socially optimal outcome, but the social planner does not penalize those (i.e, compensation payments are assumed to incur no loss to overall welfare).
+Second, a similar argument can be made if profitable deviations exist in the socially optimal outcome, but the social planner does not assign a penalty for compensation in its objective function, i.e., $G(\cdot)=0$.
+This is the case if such payments are assumed to incur no loss to overall welfare.